A day in the life of PDF accessibility

 Said one survey participant, “[Trying to read inaccessible PDFs] slows me down at work and sometimes I avoid reading docs because it’s frustrating fighting with JAWS and Adobe.”

 The survey participants encountered a wide variety of PDFs.
 These are the most commonly reported types of PDF documents:

 Other PDFs encountered included job applications, recipes, magazines and books, agendas, government documents, schedules, forms, movie and tv scripts; state and municipal government information, COVID-related information, music notation/lyrics, restaurant menus, Adobe signature forms, invoices, company catalogs, church newsletters; receipts; medical exam reports, knitting and crochet patterns, fliers and advertisements.

 Survey participants encountered a number of types of errors trying to read PDFs.
 These errors created either full or partial barriers to the information each person was trying to read.
 “PDFs are frequently scanned images or pictures of text, which are not accessible with a screen reader.”
 The most commonly reported errors are images without alt text.

-There were a number of other barriers people faced:
+There were a number of descriptions of other barriers people encountered: